Film director to speak at documentary showing, 'PTSD 911'

 Doors will open at 12:45 p.m. with the movie to show at 1:30 p.m.

-“Transformers Rise of the Beasts” will be showing at the Midwest's Skyview Drive In Theater Thursday through Sunday, at 9:05 p.m. at the SkyView Drive-In Theater.
-Pricing is $4 per person for children 12 and under and for Midwest Theater members who present thier membership cards.
+“Transformers: Rise of the Beasts” will be showing at the Midwest's Skyview Drive-In Theater Thursday through Sunday at 9:05 p.m. at the SkyView Drive-In Theater.
+Pricing is $4 per person for children 12 and under and for Midwest Theater members who present membership cards.
 The cost is $7 per person for non-members.
 Carload pricing is also offered.

 The SkyView Drive-In Theater is located next to the Scottsbluff Airport.
 For more information about this week's showings, visit midwesttheater.com.